-Receiving all enrollment forms, including the family handbook.
-An overview of the family handbook will be provided at that time.
-Please take the time to read the Family Handbook thoroughly as the latter contains relevant information that will inform you on what you can expect from the Center and what the Center expects from you Asking and answering any questions In the event that a language barrier or disability impedes the exchange of relevant information, accommodations, including an interpreter, will be made if at all possible.
+Receiving all enrollment forms, the parent handbook will be available at maloneselc.net, under the handbook tab.
+Please take the time to read the Family Handbook thoroughly as the latter contains relevant information that will inform you on what you can expect from the Center and what the Center expects from you child's teacher your goals for your child so we can work together on achieving them.
+We would also like you to share your child's strengths, likes and dislikes.

+Asking and answering any questions.
+In the event that a language barrier or disability impedes the exchange of relevant information, accommodations, including an interpreter, will be made if at all possible.

 Please share with us what your expectations are from our Center and staff in supporting your family and the needs of your child so we can better serve you.
-Share with the child's teacher your goals for your child so we can work together on achieving them.
-We would also like you to share your child's strengths, likes and dislikes.
+Share with the